protontypes/open-sustainable-technology/README.md

 - [Global Fishing Watch](https://globalfishingwatch.org/) - We use cutting-edge technology to visualise, track and share data about global fishing activity in near real-time and for free.
 - [open-sdg](https://github.com/open-sdg/open-sdg) - A platform for collecting and disseminating data for the Sustainable Development Goal global indicators.
 - [Open Climate Knowledge](https://github.com/petermr/climate) - An open research project for data mining Open Access (OA) papers related to Climate Change.
+- [SDGIO](https://github.com/SDG-InterfaceOntology/sdgio) - The repository for the Sustainable Development Goals Interface Ontology.

 ## Sustainable Technology Communities